viklund/courses/ngsintro/1609/labs/filetypes.md

 This will create a SAM file in **1_alignment** called **ad2.sam**.
 Have a look at it with less.
+If you think the file looks messy, add a -S after less to make it stop wrapping long lines, `less -S 1_alignment/ad2.sam` and scroll sideways using the arrow keys.
+As you can see there is one row per aligned read in this file.
+Each row contains information about the read, like the name of the read, where in the reference genome it aligned, and also a copy of the reads sequence and quality score, among other things.

 #### 3. Convert to BAM